RookieTerry/SDN-FlowControl/README.md

 - Managed IP address pairs and processed incoming data packets, improving threat detection and response times.
 ## How to run
 To run this code, you have to install JDK 1.8 on your physical machine.
 This project use a Mininet platform in a Ubuntu virtual machine to simulate a simple SDN topology, and run a Floodlight Controller on the physical machine to send commands, thus control the traffic in the vm's network.

-**NB.
+**N.B.
 This project cannot be used independently.
 It has to be based on Java source code of Floodlight Controller.
 Due to the limitation of file size, I cannot upload it here.**

 The topology is as below: